 CCS offers a variety of extracurricular sports.
 To participate in athletic activities (i.e. sports teams or sports managers) students must be eligible.
 Eligibility for both traditional and homeschool students is determined by the student's current grade level and/or age.
 The minimum age/grade is fifth grade or 11 years old by the first practice of their sport's season.
 The oldest grade of eligibility is 12th grade.

 The AD will communicate via the POST which sports are offered each season, and the corresponding start dates.
 Parents of players in interscholastic athletics should make sure their health/accident insurance policies cover such activities, as they are expected to provide coverage as needed.

-There are no athletic practices scheduled over fall break or Thanskgiving break.
+There are no athletic practices scheduled over Fall Break or Thanskgiving break.
 Coaches will communicate details of optional practices scheduled over Christmas break.
+If Wednesday after school practices are offered, they must end by 5:00 pm.
+No games will ever be scheduled on Wednesdays.
+This specific practice policy can not be changed without Admin and Board approval.

-All practice and game details will be kept up to date on the schools Athletic calendar.
+All practice and game details will be kept up to date on the schools Athletic calendar and the communications app.
 The annual Athletic Handbook is distributed to each athlete and a copy can be found on the school website.